ctjacobs/git-rdm/README.md

 sudo pip install -r requirements.txt
 ```

+Alternatively, users can install Git-RDM and its dependencies with [Conda](http://conda.pydata.org/); see the details in the next section.

 Note that once PyRDM is installed, you will need to setup Figshare/Zenodo authentication tokens and copy them into the PyRDM configuration file in order to publish your data.
 See the [PyRDM documentation](https://pyrdm.readthedocs.io/en/latest/getting_started.html) for instructions on how to do this.

 ## Installing

+Git-RDM can either be installed from source, or via Conda packages; see the appropriate sub-section for more details.
+Once Git-RDM is installed, Git should automatically detect the plugin and recognise the `rdm` command; for example, run `git rdm -h` to list the RDM-related subcommands described in the Usage section below.

+### From source

 After downloading or cloning this software using